obscrivn/RBootcamp2/chapter2.md

 - Create a new data frame **mydata** by retrieving two columns **cyl** **disp**.
 Since you are extracting two columns, you need to use a vector (for more help - review this page [column slicing](http://www.r-tutor.com/r-introduction/data-frame/data-frame-column-slice)
 - Use help function in the console to learn about ` summary() ` (remember to use question mark)
 - Apply this function to **mydata**
+- Examine the use of ` attach() ` function in the console help menu
+- We are going to use attach so that we can simply type the names of columns
 - Retrieve only cylinders that are greater than 4
 - Retrieve cylinders that are greater than 4 and disp is less than 400 (use ` & ` operator inside ` which() `)